chrisgrieser/shimmering-obsidian/docs/Vault Switcher.md

 	- `⌥ ⏎` opens the root in Finder.

 > [!NOTE]
-> In previous versions, `⇧ + ⏎` was used to switch which vault you would control.
-Since version 3.13,
+> In previous versions, `⇧ + ⏎` was used to switch which vault you would control/search.
+Since version 3.13, this is not supported anymore.
+To control/search a different vault, you have to select a different vault in the workflow configuration.